qiuyugong-aifi/tenx-vdj-pipeline/README.md

 <a id="formating"></a>

-## Output Formating for cellranger Mulit output
+## Output Formating for Cellranger Mulit 0utput

 This script will split metric_summary.scv into three summary files that corresponding to gene expression, scTCR, scBCR library.
 The gene expression summary file can be used directly into tenx-rnaseq-pipeline/run_add_tenx_rna_metadata.R.
 It will also add two columns (Well_ID, Batch_ID) to the filtered_contig_annotation files.